 The most common cause of antalgic gait is injuries to the leg and surrounding areas can easily cause you to walk with an antalgic gait.
 The injury, which can range from torn leg muscles to a cracked hip, can cause you to walk with a limp.

 Arthritis, particularly arthritis of the joints, can cause pain due to pressure and weight on the affected joints.
-If the arthritis pain comes and goes, the antalgic gait may be temporary.
+If the arthritis pain comes and goes, the antalgic gait may only last a short time.

 Infection and inflammation

-Inflammation and infection of the leg, hip bones, and joints can be incredibly painful and should be avoided when walking.
+Inflammation and infection of the leg, hip bones, and joints can cause pain, and therefore, patients should avoid walking to deter inflammation.

 Tumors, both cancerous and non-cancerous, can grow in places that affect leg and/or foot movement, resulting in antalgic gait.
-This condition can also be caused by muscle strains, ankle and knee sprains, and other minor injuries.
-None of these causes are particularly pleasant, and they all have an impact on your walking and possibly your daily life.
+This condition can also stem from muscle strains, ankle and knee sprains, and other minor injuries.
+None of these causes are particularly pleasant, and they all have an impact on walking and possibly daily life.

 Antalgic Gait Symptoms